jayyyyteee/kafka-earthquake/README.md

 ## Configuration

-The pipeline is configured to:
+The pipeline is configured with the following components:

-- Fetch earthquake data every minute
-- Process earthquakes with magnitude >= 1.0
+- **Producer**: Maintains a continuous WebSocket connection to SeismicPortal.eu, receiving earthquake data in real-time as events occur
+- **Kafka**: Acts as a message buffer, decoupling data production from consumption
-- Store all earthquake data in PostgreSQL
+- **Consumer**: Processes all incoming earthquake messages from Kafka and stores them in PostgreSQL
+- **Dashboard**: Provides a visualization interface with customizable filters for magnitude and time range

+The system collects all earthquake data regardless of magnitude.
+The Streamlit dashboard allows filtering by magnitude and time period at display time.

-You can modify these settings in the `producer.py` and `consumer.py` files.
+You can modify these settings in the `producer_websocket.py`, `consumer.py`, and `earthquake_dashboard.py` files.

 ## Architecture Details

-### Producer (`producer.py`)
+### Producer (`producer_websocket.py`)
-- Polls the SeismicPortal.eu API every minute
+- Establishes a persistent WebSocket connection to SeismicPortal.eu
+- Receives earthquake data in real-time as events occur
 - Tracks which earthquakes have already been processed
-- Publishes new earthquakes to the Kafka "earthquakes" topic
+- Publishes earthquakes to the Kafka "earthquakes" topic

 ### Consumer (`consumer.py`)
 - Subscribes to the Kafka "earthquakes" topic